 Passage is committed to creating mainstage theatre productions that reflect the true stories of our community.
 In devised work, we are working with a team of artists to create a script from scratch.

-Passage is currently working on a production entitled The OK Trenton Project, a documentary-style play about the reaction to a sculpture entitled “Helping Hands,” which was installed in August of 2017 on a vacant city-owned lot at the corner of Perry and Montgomery streets in Trenton, NJ.
-The sculpture was designed and built by 16 students from a summer camp run by the nonprofit group HomeFront and artist Eric Schultz of Grounds for Sculpture.
+The OK Trenton Project is a documentary-style play about the reaction to a sculpture entitled “Helping Hands,” which was installed in August of 2017 on a vacant city-owned lot at the corner of Perry and Montgomery streets in Trenton, NJ.
+The sculpture was designed and built by 17 students from a summer camp run by the nonprofit group HomeFront, in collaboration with Isles, Inc., and artist Eric Schultz of Grounds for Sculpture.
 Following concerns that the sculpture too closely resembled a gang symbol and could send the wrong message to residents, the piece was removed and placed back in the artist’s studio.
-Upon further investigation, local artists found that the incident identified the need for a public art policy in Trenton.
 Told through the words of Trenton’s law enforcement, city officials, artists, residents, and students, this play tells the story of what one piece of art can mean to a community.

-If you would like to be interviewed for The OK Trenton
+If you would like to make a donation to The OK Trenton

 2010 saw the production of Trenton Lights, a musical play conceived and created by June Ballinger and David Lee White that reached beyond the headlines, history books